Now placing students for the August start Places limited by mentor availability Apply now

 02

-We meet with the family — typically a 30–40 minute conversation — to assess the student's readiness and academic interests, recommend the most suitable programme, and explain exactly what to expect.
-If we don't think we're the right fit, we'll say so at this stage.
+We meet with the family, typically a 30-40 minute conversation, to assess the student's readiness and academic interests, recommend the most suitable programme, and explain exactly what to expect.
+The recommendation is based on fit, readiness, and timeline.

 Who attends: student and at least one parent or guardian.
 Format: video call.
 Duration: 30-40 minutes.